Cannabis political parties: United States

-Active cannabis political parties in the United States include the Grassroots—Legalize Cannabis Party, the Legal Marijuana Now Party, and the U.S. Marijuana Party.
+Active cannabis political parties in the United States include the Grassroots–Legalize Cannabis Party, the Legal Marijuana Now Party, and the U.S. Marijuana Party.

 Both the Libertarian Party and the Green Party advocate for the legalization of marijuana.

 Other cannabis political parties that were active in the past have included the Anti-prohibition Party, the Grassroots Party, the Marijuana Reform Party, and the Youth International Party.

+Legal Marijuana Now Party is credited with motivating the Democratic Party to prioritize cannabis legalization in Minnesota, in 2023.

 U.S. cannabis political party history

 1960s–1970s

-The Youth International Party, formed in 1967 to advance the counterculture of the 1960s, often ran candidates for public office.
+The Youth International Party, formed in 1967 to advance the counterculture of the 1960s, often ran campaigns for public offices.
 The Yippie flag is a five-pointed star superimposed with a cannabis leaf.